programmfabrik/easydb-documentation/en/getstarteduser/getstarteduser.md

-# Quick start for users
+# Getting started for users

 In this tutorial, the introduction to easydb will be explained in a few steps, from the easydb registration to uploading the first data and further use of your [assets](../glossar/glossar.html).
 Detailed explanations can be found in the [User Manual](../webfrontend/webfrontend.html).